gladosconn/btcaddrgen/README.md

-# BTCaddr(ess)Gen(erator)
+# BTCAddr(ess)Gen(erator)

-I'm going to make a bitcoin address generator program.
+I'm going to make a bitcoin address generate program/library.

 You can import the private key generated to bitcoin wallet.

 Yes, nothing more.